-- 10.1 The point-to-point distance between an entry point (specific entry point or clustered entry point) and an exit point (specific exit point or clustered exit point), which is needed to calculate average distances in the network, shall be calculated using an approach such as the:: - i.
-Euclidean approach (airline): this is the shortest airline distance based on the coordinates from each point in the projected coordinate system.
-Euclidean distance provides a measure as if one would use a ruler to measure the airdistance between two points. or - ii.
-Path approach (pipeline): the distance along the shortest or the average pipeline route connecting the entry and exit points. - 10.2 Average distances in the network (used for the cost-allocation test and the criteria for applying the postage stamp methodology) can be calculated based on the distance matrix from each (clustered) entry point to each (clustered) exit point. - 10.3 Average distance can be calculated for a certain entry point, a certain exit point or a group of points:
+10.1 The point-to-point distance between an entry point (specific entry point or clustered entry point) and an exit point (specific exit point or clustered exit point), which is needed to calculate average distances in the network, shall be calculated using an approach such as the::

+- i.
+Euclidean approach (airline): this is the shortest straight line distance between two points in a transmission system based on their coordinates, or - ii.
+Path approach (pipeline): the measured distance of a pipeline route connecting an entry point to an exit point based either on the shortest or average measured distance where more than one pipeline route could apply. - 10.2 Average distances in the network (used for the cost-allocation test and the criteria for applying the postage stamp methodology) can be calculated based on the distance matrix from each (clustered) entry point to each (clustered) exit point. - 10.3 Average weighted distance can be calculated for a certain entry point, a certain exit point or a group of points:

-Average Distance for a certain Exit Point:
+Average Weighted Distance for a certain Exit Point:

-=(Σi (Weight of entry pointi)×(distance between entry pointi and exit pointj))/(Σi (Weight of entry pointi)
+=( $\Sigma i$ (Weight of entry pointi)×(distance between entry pointi and exit pointj))/( $\Sigma i$ (Weight of entry pointi)

-Average Distance for a certain Entry Point:
+Average Weighted Distance for a certain Entry Point:

-=(Σ i(Weight of exit pointi)×(distance between entry pointi and exit pointj))/(Σ i(Weight of exit pointi))
+=(Σji(Weight of exit pointj)×(distance between entry pointi and exit pointj))/(Σjij(Weight of exit pointj))

-Average Distance for a group of Point:
+Average Weighted Distance for a group of Points: